backdrop-contrib/uc_field_attribute/README.md

 # Ubercart Field Attributes

-This module links Ubercart's attribute system to Drupal core's fields API and allows to automatically create product attributes from fields and options from the multi-values.
+This module links Ubercart's attribute system to Backdrop Field API and allows to automatically create product attributes from fields and options from the values (single or multiple).

 In the product class settings there's a new tab called "field attributes" that lists all existing fields of a product class.
-By selecting a field here it becomes available as an attribute (generator) and multi-value options are copied to ubercart product options when new products of this class are created and get synchronised when their multi-values are changed.
+By selecting a field here it becomes available as an attribute "generator" and value options are copied to Ubercart product options when new products of this class are created and get synchronised when their values are changed.

 For example, a date field can be used to automatically create options for each date of a product node.